2006 Atlanta Braves season

 The 2006 Atlanta Braves season was the Braves' 136th for the franchise and 41st in Atlanta.
 During the season, the Braves attempted to win the National League East.

 Finishing with a 79–83 record, not only did the Braves miss the playoffs for the first time since 1990, but also their first losing season that same season.
 In failing to reach the postseason, Atlanta ended their streak of fourteen consecutive division titles.
+Atlanta outscored its opponents 849 to 805 on the season, a run differential that corresponded to a Pythagorean winning percentage of .524 (an expected 85–77 record), making the team's sub-.500 finish an underperformance relative to its run production.